ShutdownRepo/pywhisker/README.md

   -d DOMAIN, --domain DOMAIN
-                        (FQDN) domain to authenticate to -u USER, --user USER  user to authenticate with
+                        (FQDN) domain to authenticate to -u USER, --user USER  user to authenticate with -crt, --certfile CERTFILE
+                        Path to the user certificate (PEM format) for Schannel authentication -key, --keyfile KEYFILE
-  -td TARGET_DOMAIN, --target-domain TARGET_DOMAIN
+                        Path to the user private key (PEM format) for Schannel authentication -td TARGET_DOMAIN, --target-domain TARGET_DOMAIN
                         Target domain (if different than the domain of the authenticating user)